 21.10.030 Authority—Relationship to Coastal Land Use Plan.

 A. Authority.
-This Implementation Plan is adopted pursuant to the authority contained in Section 65850 et seq. of the California Government Code, Division 20 of the Public Resources Code (California Coastal Act), and Title 14, Division 5.5 of the California Code of Regulations (California Coastal Commission Regulations).
+This Implementation Plan is adopted pursuant to the authority contained in Section 65850 et seq. of the Cal.
+Gov. Code, Division 20 of the Cal.
+Pub.
+Resources Code (California Coastal Act), and 14 CCR Section 13001 et seq.
+(California Coastal Commission Regulations).

 Chapter 21.16